-The Allen Memorial Medical Library building serves as the collections hub of the Cleveland Health Sciences Library and home to the Dittrick Medical History Center.
-Designed by the architectural firm of Frank R. Walker and Harry E. Weeks — noted for more prominent Cleveland structures than any other firm, including the Federal Reserve Bank, Cleveland Public Library and Severance Hall — for the Cleveland Medical Library Association (CMLA), the building’s cornerstone was laid on July 23, 1925, and completed the next year by the Reaugh Construction Company.
+The Allen Memorial Medical Library building serves as the collections hub of the Cleveland Health Sciences Library.
+Designed by the architectural firm of Frank R. Walker and Harry E. Weeks for the Cleveland Medical Library Association (CMLA), the building’s cornerstone was laid on July 23, 1925, and completed the next year by the Reaugh Construction Company.
 Elisabeth Severance Allen Prentiss (1865-1944) established the library (and several endowments to provide for its operation and maintenance) to honor her late husband, Dr. Dudley Peter Allen (1852-1915), scion of a prominent Cleveland medical family and a founder of the CMLA.

 Architecturally, the building is something of an optical illusion.
 Externally, it appears to be three floors with a basement; however, approximately one-third of the building is divided into nine floors of shelving.